Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Estimation Results

-Regarding wage differentials, any worker in female-dominated sectors would be paid 9.4 p.p. more if employed in male-dominated sectors.
-Women in female-dominated sectors earn 8.7 p.p. less than their counterparts in male-dominated sectors.
-However, the wage differential is more pronounced among men.
-That is, men in female-dominated sectors earn 11.4 p.p. less than their peers in male-dominated sectors.
-All estimates are significant at the 1\% level.
-This is consistent with the ``comparable worth'' literature findings, that is, jobs or occupations dominated by women pay, on average, less all employees \citep{treiman1981, killingsworth1987}, and the effect on wages in such jobs is more negative for men than women \citep{roos1981, johnson1984}.
+The second main result is that there is a higher penalty for men than women working in female-dominated sectors, given their larger magnitudes of ATT (all significant at 1\% level).
+This result is also confirmed when looking at wage differentials between female- and male-dominated sectors.
+In fact, men in female-dominated sectors earn, on average, 15.4 p.p. less than their male peers in male-dominated sectors.
+Instead, women in female-dominated sectors earn, on average, 12.6 p.p. less than their female counterparts in male-dominated sectors.
+Overall, any worker in female-dominated sectors would be paid 13.6 p.p. more if employed in male-dominated sectors.
+These results are consistent with the findings of ``comparable worth'' literature, that is, jobs dominated by women pay, on average, less all employees \citep{treiman1981, killingsworth1987}, and the effect on wages in such jobs is more negative for men than women \citep{roos1981, johnson1984}.

-The sensitivity analysis in Figure~\ref{fig:balance} confirms that the balancing property is satisfied for all samples since all covariates are well balanced -- with standardised bias after matching between $\pm5\%$.
-Overall, the matching method effectively built a valid control group.
+The sensitivity analysis (Figure~\ref{fig:balance} in the Appendix) confirms that the balancing property is satisfied for all samples since all covariates are well balanced.
+Therefore, the matching method effectively built a valid control group.

-These results suggest that gender sectoral segregation can explain observed differences in employment contracts (i.e. part-time, permanent, remote work, number of weekly working hours) and wage differentials.
-We indeed observe that contractual features typical of a specific gender (e.g., part-time jobs and low wages for women) are more common in sectors dominated by that group.
+Overall, our analysis suggests that gender sectoral segregation is a relevant factor in explaining observed differences in employment contracts (i.e. part-time, permanent, remote work, number of weekly working hours) and wage differentials.